 Sir Roderick was the Government appointed Lead External Reviewer for a major Value for Money Review of the New Zealand Defence Forces which was completed in mid-2010 and also Chairman of an Advisory Group on the Review of Special Education, whose work was also completed in 2010.

-He was named a Wellington City Icon in the Wellington City Gold Awards, is a Laureate of the NZ Business Hall of Fame, and with his wife Gillian was honoured with the Patronage Award by the Arts Foundation of NZ.
-He was an Honorary Member of the New Zealand Business Roundtable and is a Foundation Honorary Member of the New Zealand Initiative.
+He was named a Wellington City Icon in the Wellington City Gold Awards, is a Laureate of the NZ Business Hall of Fame, and with his wife Gillian was honoured with the Patronage Award by the Arts Foundation of NZ, of which he is a Founding Patron.
+He was an Honorary Member of the New Zealand Business Roundtable, is a Foundation Honorary Member of the New Zealand Initiative, and is an Honorary Life Benefactor of the City Gallery Wellington.

-He is a Life Member of IHC NZ and of the Victoria University of Wellington Alumni Association.
+He is a Life Member of IHC NZ, the Waikanae Music Society, and of the Victoria University of Wellington Alumni Association.
 He received the New Zealand 1990 Commemoration Medal, a medal which was instituted by the New Zealand Government to commemorate the 150th anniversary of the signing of the Treaty of Waitangi.
 His old school, New Plymouth Boys High School, gave him its highest award, the Alumni Merita Award.

-Sir Roderick holds a PhD in economics, a BCom (Hons) in economics with First Class Honours, is a Fellow of the NZ Institute of Accountants, the Chartered Institute of Secretaries, and the NZ Institute of Management.
+Sir Roderick holds a PhD in economics, a BCom (Hons) in economics with First Class Honours, is a Fellow of the NZ Institute of Accountants, the Chartered Institute of Secretaries (known in NZ as Governance NZ Inc.), and the NZ Institute of Management.
 He was awarded an Honorary Doctorate of Law from Victoria University of Wellington.

 List of Publications covering the period when Dr Deane was a professional economist and up to 1995